Pylons/pyramid/docs/designdefense.rst

 time, and application complexity.

-If microframework authors do admit that the circumstance isn't contrived, they might then argue that "real" damage will never happen as the result of the double-execution (or triple-execution, etc) of module scope code.
+If microframework authors do admit that the circumstance isn't contrived, they might then argue that real damage will never happen as the result of the double-execution (or triple-execution, etc) of module scope code.
 You would be wise to disbelieve this assertion.
 The potential outcomes of multiple execution are too numerous to predict because they involve delicate relationships between application and framework code as well as chronology of code execution.
 It's literally impossible for a framework author to know what will happen in all circumstances.
 But even if given the gift of